kelsy/movie-ratings-ui/README.md

 # Movie Ratings UI
 This is an example of a Vue.js UI with a Sinatra backend and is still a work in progress.
 Major features are currently missing.
 See the TO DO section for more information.

-The application is live at: http://movie-ratings-ui.herokuapp.com (Please note HTTPS is not working at this time.)

 The backend API code can be viewed at https://github.com/kelsy/movie-ratings-api

 ## TO DO: